Continuous logistic Gaussian random measure fields for spatial distributional modelling

 \subsection{Almost sure continuity of the Spatial Logistic Gaussian Process}

 First, let us remark that if a covariance kernel $k$ on $D\times \xI$ satisfies Condition~\ref{con:suff_k}, then the associated centred GP admits a version that is almost surely continuous and therefore almost surely bounded.
-Proposition~\ref{prop:Boundedness_W} proven in appendix for self-containedness constitutes a classical result in stochastic processes literature, but is essential as it ensures the objects we will work with are well-defined.
+This result, re-established in Proposition~A of the supplementary material \citep{gautier_supplementary_2023} for the sake of completeness, constitutes a classical result in stochastic processes literature.
+It is essential as it ensures the objects we will work with are well-defined.
 It then allows us to derive a bound for the expected value of the sup-norm of our increment field, and to leverage it for our main contribution for this section. \begin{proposition} If a covariance kernel $k$ on $D\times \xI$ satisfies Condition~\ref{con:suff_k}, then for any $0< \delta < \dfrac{\alpha_1}{2}$, there exists a constant $K_\delta$ such that for $Z\sim \mathcal{GP}(0, k)$:

-\end{proposition} Despite its reliance on standard results for spatial statistics (namely Dudley's theorem), the full proof of Proposition~\ref{prop:Sup_norm_dif_holder} requires precision, to ensure that the provided bounds are sharp.
-As such, we decided to give the main idea here, but to refer the reader to proofs in the Appendix~\ref{app:fullproofs} for full derivation.
+\end{proposition} Despite its reliance on standard results (namely Dudley's theorem), the full proof of Proposition~\ref{prop:Sup_norm_dif_holder} requires precision, to ensure that the provided bounds are sharp.
+As such, we decided to give the main idea here, but to refer the reader to proofs in the Appendix~\ref{app:fullproofs} for full derivations.

-\begin{proof}[Main elements for proving Proposition~\ref{prop:Sup_norm_dif_holder}] For any $(\xX, \xX') \in D^2$, the process $\proc{Z}{\xX, \cdot}{}- \proc{Z}{\xX', \cdot}{}$, is a Gaussian Process whose covariance kernel can be expressed as linear combination of $k$.
-As such, the canonical semi-distance associated to it (here denoted $\dxx^2$) inherits its regularity from Condition~\ref{con:suff_k}, which yields:
+\begin{proof}[Main elements for proving Proposition~\ref{prop:Sup_norm_dif_holder}] For any $(\xX, \xX') \in D^2$, the process $\left(\proc{Z}{\xX, t}{} - \proc{Z}{\xX', t}{} \right)_{t\in \xI}$, is a Gaussian Process whose covariance kernel can be expressed as linear combination of $k$ (it is a particular case of Eq.~\ref{eq:k_can_and_k}).
+As such, the canonical distance associated to it (here denoted $\dxx^2$) inherits its regularity from Condition~\ref{con:suff_k}, which yields:

 combining these bounds with Dudley's theorem and careful numerical development yields the required result. \end{proof}